There Was an Old Lady Who Swallowed a Fly: Content

 The song tells the nonsensical story of an old woman who swallows increasingly large animals, each to catch the previously swallowed animal, but dies after swallowing a horse.
 There are many variations of phrasing in the lyrics, especially for the description of swallowing each animal.

-The earliest reference in the British Newspaper Archive to a song about a woman who swallowed a fly comes in an 1872 report in the Era about a show called Britannia's Picture Gallery at the Polytechnic.
+The earliest reference in the British Newspaper Archive to a song about a woman who swallowed a fly comes in an 1872 report in The Era about a show called Britannia's Picture Gallery at the Polytechnic.
 "A new comic extravaganza is here sung by Mr Buckland, being the story of 'Mrs Somebody', who might be anybody, and whose doleful fate it was to swallow a fly."
 It credits the lyrics to Frank W. Green and the music to Alfred Lee.

 The song appears to have been a hit on the stage of the London music halls.
-In 1873, at Berner's Hall, in Islington, a Mr W Freeman "caused much mirth and won cordial applause" for a recital of "Poor Mrs Somebody" who swallowed a fly.
+In 1873, at Berner's Hall, in Islington, a Mr W. Freeman "caused much mirth and won cordial applause" for a recital of "Poor Mrs Somebody" who swallowed a fly.
 The Era, in 1879, says a Mr Howard Baker sang a song at Crowder's called "Poor Mrs Somebody" who swallowed a fly.
+An 1888 book records the song as involving the swallowing of a spider, a bird "and so on".

 A report from 1887 in the Walthamstow and Leyton Guardian of a musical evening at Walthamstow Art School, says a recital by a Mr Blenham "fairly convulsed the audience."
 The Indian Daily News in 1896 also recounts how a Colonel Chatterton "convulsed the assembled infants and most of the grown-ups with an inimitable song about a lady who 'swallowed a fly'."

 Dorothy B. King tells of a recital in 1943.

 Our first Wren evening was a "knockout," in the spring of 1943.
 The Hall was so packed that men were even perched on the window ledges.
 No audience could possibly have been more enthusiastic or shown their appreciation in a greater degree.
 I am sorry I have not that first program.
 Third Officer Phillips and several of the other officers sat in the front row of the Rest Room, really the dressing room on concerts nights.
 One of the officers recited and I have never laughed so much as I did that night she told us about the woman who swallowed a fly and then swallowed a cat to eat that fly and a dog to eat the cat, and so on: her "swallows" each time were so realistic.